Free Cocaine

-Free Cocaine is a compilation album by punk rock band The Dwarves, released on the Recess label in February 1999.
+Free Cocaine is a compilation album by punk rock band Dwarves, released on the Recess label in February 1999.
 It includes their album Toolin' for a Warm Teabag, as well as the Lucifer's Crank EP, and several other tracks.
 Patrick Kennedy of Allmusic describes the compilation as displaying the best of the band and described it as "fast-as-hell, catchy, raunchy hardcore punk".